vinid223/GcloudStorage-docker/README.md

 - SECRET_KEY - your GCP secret key for a service account.
 The string should not contains the character `|`
 - GCSPATH - your GCS bucket and path (ex: gs://personal-backup-bucket/)
 - GCSOPTIONS - custom parameters to gsutil. (ex: "-d" to have a exact copy of the local files (delete on the bucket files that don't exists anymore) )
+- BOTO_FILE - user generated configuration file containing the access_key, secret_key and your own configurations.
+This setting ignore ACCESS_KEY and SECRET_KEY.
+See below for more detail.

 Files are by default backed up once every hour.
 You can customize this behavior using an environment variable which uses the standard CRON notation.